Linorg/Color-Selector/README.md

 A program to select any color on your desktop or web browser.

 Introduction:
 This was a simple project to grab any color you see on your desktop or in an open window.
-I made this because I always see colors I might use in the future so and I want to know their RGB data.
+I made this because I'm always seeing colors that I would like use in the future; but to do that I need their RGB data.
 Simply click the color you want to know of and the program will display it to you.
 It can hold up to 5 colors and can be reset.
 The program will also display the x and y coordinates of the spot you grabbed the colors from.

 How to use:
 Press 'enter' to start selecting.